ohager/burst-autoplotter/README.md

 `npm i -g burst-autoplotter`

-Afterwards, you just need to call `autoplot` no console.
+Afterwards, you just need to call `autoplot` in the console.

 > __You need to run as administrator__

+### Extended Mode
+Since 0.0.9 there's is an extended mode, which allows you to set advanced settings like Threads and Memory.

+To plot in extended mode you just need to call `autoplot -e`.

 ## Plot Automation?